National Center for Charitable Statistics

-The National Center for Charitable Statistics (NCCS) is a clearing house for information about the nonprofit sector of the U.S. economy.
+The National Center for Charitable Statistics (NCCS) is a clearing house for information about the U.S. economy as it relates to nonprofit organizations.
 The National Center for Charitable Statistics builds national, state, and regional databases and develops standards for reporting on the activities of all tax-exempt organizations.

 Services

 The National Center for Charitable Statistics collects data on charities in the U.S. and shares this data with the public.

 The National Center for Charitable Statistics maintains a free online directory of charities, listed by mission and location.

 When the Electronic Data Initiative for Nonprofits Coalition was formed in 2002, the National Center for Charitable Statistics advised the group in furtherance of the goal of integrated federal and state electronic reporting and dissemination of data on nonprofit organizations.

 GuideStar works with the National Center for Charitable Statistics to get each Form 990 filed by a nonprofit organization online and readily available to the public.
 The National Center for Charitable Statistics buys scans of each organization's annual Form 990 on CDs from the Internal Revenue Service, and the scans are then posted online in order to help donors decide to which organizations they wish to give their donations.